huazhuofeng/statistics_in_python/README.md

 # statistics_in_python
-python scripts for functions of statistical analysis
+Python scripts for functions of statistical analysis

+# Original code
+See original code in R and explanation at: https://github.com/Doctorluka/Multiple_Group_Statistics